 An 'accidental' hybrid, discovered around 1935 in the garden of Elisabeth Prentiss (USA).
-Grows to about 1.5 metres with large, dark green and glossy leaves.
+Grows about 1.5 metres high; leaves are large, dark green, glossy.
 Small, fragrant flowers (up to 2 cm), light lavender-blue.
-Flowers are very abundant and densely arranged; flowering period only from July to August (October).
+Abundant flowering, but of a relatively short duration: only from July to August (in some cases until October).
 Not suitable for potting.
-Low shrub with little lignification; prune towards the end of the year to about 60 cm above ground.
-For guidance on application, location, and suitable cable systems, refer to the shrub clematis general information.
+Semi-perennial, bushy, with little lignification; prune towards the end of the year to about 60 cm above ground.
+For guidance on application, planting, and suitable cable systems, refer to the shrub clematis general information.

-(Lat: Clematis x jouiana 'Mrs Robert Brydon,' syn.
-C. heracleifolia, possibly hybrid of C. tubulosa x C. Virginiana)
+Lat: Clematis x jouiana 'Mrs Robert Brydon,' syn.
+C. heracleifolia, possibly hybrid of C. tubulosa x C. Virginiana. >>> Price